MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-Authentication.md

 ## Next Steps

-In this article, you've learned how to use the FHIR Power Query connector authentication features.
+In this article, you've learned how to use the Power Query connector for FHIR authentication features.
 Next, explore query folding.

 >[!div class="nextstepaction"]
 >[FHIR Power Query folding](FHIR-QueryFolding.md)